Alaska Salmon Fishing Trips 4 1500×500

 What is the best bait for silver salmon?

-The best bait for silver salmon is cured salmon eggs fished on the bottom or under a bobber.
+The best bait we have found for Kasilof River Silver Salmon fishing trips is cured salmon eggs fished on the bottom or under a bobber.
 Plugs wrapped with bait fish such as herring or sardine is also very productive.

 CONTACT US FOR INFORMATION